 - Baby still gets the benefits that accompany vaginal birth

 - Mom avoids the risks of a cesarean birth, including excessive bleeding and infection

 - Greater risk of injury to the anus and the perineum (the area between the anus and the vagina)

 - Risk of damage to the baby’s facial and cranial nerves

 - Greater risk to the baby’s scalp

-A c section, also known as a cesarean birth, is a surgical procedure used to delivery the baby.
+A c-section, also known as a cesarean birth, is a surgical procedure used to delivery the baby.
 An incision made in mom’s abdomen and uterus, and baby is removed through the incision.
-In the case of certain health complications, a provider may recommend scheduling a c section before mom goes into labor.
-Unplanned c sections may be performed during labor if mom or baby are in distress and the baby is not yet in the birth canal.
-A c section is more likely in a high-risk situation and when the cervix has not fully dilated or baby’s head had not entered the pelvis.
+In the case of certain health complications, a provider may recommend scheduling a c-section before mom goes into labor.
+Unplanned c-sections may be performed during labor if mom or baby is in distress and the baby is not yet in the birth canal.
+A c-section is more likely in a high-risk situation and when the cervix has not fully dilated or baby’s head had not entered the pelvis.

 - Provides a safer mode of delivery for babies that are unable to descend past the pelvis

 - May be connected with a reduction in urinary incontinence — unintentional peeing